 3. First three chapters/thirty pages and synopsis review - This is for you if you don't want a full editorial report but feel you need some idea of your work's readiness either for submitting to agents or for self-publishing.
 We'll write an editorial report of around 1500-2000 words.
 This is a fixed cost of £180.00 (£150 + £30 VAT).

 4. Synopsis review - My new addition.
 The synopsis, so often dreaded, can be tricky... but my belief is that it's easier than you think.
 Send up to two A4 pages (single spaced, the norm for a synopsis) and I'll edit using track changes, and provide editorial notes.
 What this won't do is "fix" your novel if there are structural issues... but it may help you to see where there are structural issues which you can then fix yourself.
 This is a fixed cost of £60 (£50 +£10 VAT).

 5. Pitch review - If you're not quite ready for any of the above, but need some guidance as to whether your story concept is working, send us your "elevator pitch" of up to one A4 page, single spaced, telling us about your story.
 We'll mark it up using track changes and send you a page or so of notes.
 This is a fixed cost of £40.00 (£33.34 + £6.66.VAT).

 How it works:

 Get in touch and tell us about your project and which service you would like:

 We offer a SELECTIVE service - so if we feel your work is not yet ready to benefit from our input, we'll let you know.
 This will necessitate complete honesty on our part, so please don't be offended if we decline to work on your MS. We will be able to offer some advice and point you in the direction of further help.

-We also offer a quick turnaround service (within 7 days for services 1 to 3, and within two days for the pitch review) for an additional 10% charge.
+We can do a quick turnaround (within seven days for services 1 to 3, and within three days for services 4 and 5), for an additional 10% charge.

 If you have any questions we'd be happy to answer them, so please get in touch.